A quick note on Academia.edu and ResearchGate

 Two options that are often presented to scholarly authors to distribute your works openly are Academia.edu and ResearchGate.
 It's important to remember that unlike open access repositories, both of these are commercial enterprises (despite the former's top-level domain).
 That means they're in the business of selling things, including your user data.
 Please be cautious with utilizing such systems, and consider using open access repositories instead!

-For a quick but thorough run-down of the issue, check out this post from Erzsébet Tóth-Czifra, and this broader guide to choosing and using academic sharing and networking platforms for Cornell's Gail Steinhart.
+For a quick but thorough run-down of the issue, we recommend One more word about ResearchGate/Academia.edu and Choosing and using academic sharing and networking platforms.

 Glossary of Terms

 Addendum - A legal document that describes additional terms to a prior agreement.
 It must be signed by both parties and incorporated as a part of the prior agreement.

 Author rights/literary rights - Synonyms for copyright.
 Neither term has any legal significance.